NightfallGT/TikTok-Username-Checker/README.md

 # TikTok-Rare-Username-Checker
 ## A simple asynchronous tool that checks if a TikTok username is taken or not

+## WORK IN PROGRESS - CAN BE INACCURATE

 ## About
 It is a proxyless tool  that checks the availablity of TikTok usernames in blazing fast speed.
 It checks if the http request status code is not ```200```.
 If it is, it will automatically assume that the TikTok username is not taken.